dubeysanskar/visualisation-pizza/README.md

 These datasets combined to form a single DATA MODULE.

-# Softeare used: IBM Cognos:
+# Software used: IBM Cognos:

 This case study comprises a pdf where the detailed solution is given.